The Tattooist: Production

-Principal photography commenced on 16 September 2006 in Auckland, New Zealand.
+Principal photography commenced on 16 September 2006 in Auckland, New Zealand, primarily at Studio West in West Auckland.

 Soundtrack

 The soundtrack contains music by The Mint Chicks, King Kapisi and Don McGlashan among others.
 The score is composed by Peter Scholes.

 Reception

 Critical reception has been mixed to negative for The Tattooist.
-Common criticism centered on the film's pacing, as reviewers from sites such as DreadCentral felt that the movie's plot was too padded and the concept too thin for the 90-minute film length.
+Common criticism centred on the film's pacing, as reviewers from sites such as DreadCentral felt that the movie's plot was too padded and the concept too thin for the 90-minute film length.
 Bloody Disgusting echoed the same sentiments and expressed frustration over The Tattooist, as they believed that the movie could have been "something fresh and original but instead mimicked a bunch of terrible films before it."
-Shock Till You Drop criticized what they saw as an overabundance of backstory and exposition, explaining that "Too much time spent on explaining 'why' works against sustaining a sense of disbelief and The Tattooist is especially ponderous in this regard."
+Shock Till You Drop criticised what they saw as an overabundance of backstory and exposition, explaining that "Too much time spent on explaining 'why' works against sustaining a sense of disbelief and The Tattooist is especially ponderous in this regard."
 In a positive review, David Johnson of DVD Verdict stated the film is "a frantic, messy, nasty little horror flick and is worth checking out."